skbkontur/TypeScript.ContractGenerator/README.md

 };
 ```

-If you want generated files to have different name or to generate some typings differently, you should pass your own `CustomTypeGenerator` that implements `ICustomTypeGenerator` to `FlowTypeGenerator`.
+If you want generated files to have different name or to generate some typings differently, you should pass your own implementation of `ICustomTypeGenerator` to `FlowTypeGenerator`.